On a Rankin-Selberg integral of three Hermitian cusp forms: Integral Representation and Dirichlet Series

 \section{Integral Representation and Dirichlet Series}

-Let $n \geq 1$.
-We start with the following definition of the Eisenstein series we will need: \begin{defn} Let $F \in S_r^k$ with $k \equiv 0 \pmod 4$.
+We start with the following definition of the Eisenstein series we will need. \begin{defn} Let $0\leq r \leq n$ and $F \in S_r^k$ with $k \equiv 0 \pmod 4$.
 The Klingen-type Eisenstein series with respect to the parabolic subgroup $C_{n,r}$ attached to $F$ is given by: